General Electric (NYSE:GE) Updates FY 2022 Earnings Guidance

 General Electric (NYSE:GE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.340.
+The company provided earnings per share (EPS) guidance of $2.800-$3.500 for the period, compared to the Thomson Reuters consensus estimate of $3.340.
 The company issued revenue guidance of -.

-General Electric (NYSE:GE – Get Rating) last issued its quarterly earnings data on Tuesday, January 25th.
-The conglomerate reported $0.92 EPS for the quarter, topping analysts’ consensus estimates of $0.83 by $0.09.
-General Electric had a negative net margin of 8.80% and a positive return on equity of 6.62%.
-The firm had revenue of $20.30 billion for the quarter, compared to analyst estimates of $21.32 billion.
-The firm’s revenue was down 7.4% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.64 EPS.
-Sell-side analysts predict that General Electric will post 3.23 EPS for the current year.
+General Electric (NYSE:GE – Get Rating) last announced its quarterly earnings results on Tuesday, January 25th.
+The conglomerate reported $0.92 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.83 by $0.09.
+General Electric had a positive return on equity of 6.62% and a negative net margin of 8.80%.
+The company had revenue of $20.30 billion during the quarter, compared to the consensus estimate of $21.32 billion.
+During the same period in the previous year, the business earned $0.64 EPS.
+General Electric’s revenue for the quarter was down 7.4% on a year-over-year basis.
+Equities analysts predict that General Electric will post 3.23 earnings per share for the current fiscal year.

-A number of brokerages recently weighed in on GE.
-Morgan Stanley lowered their price objective on shares of General Electric from $125.00 to $120.00 and set an overweight rating for the company in a research report on Tuesday, February 1st.
-The Goldman Sachs Group reaffirmed a buy rating and set a $124.00 price objective on shares of General Electric in a research report on Wednesday, January 26th.
-Royal Bank of Canada boosted their price objective on shares of General Electric from $113.00 to $118.00 and gave the company an outperform rating in a research report on Friday.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of General Electric from $119.00 to $108.00 and set a buy rating for the company in a research report on Thursday, January 27th.
-Finally, Wells Fargo & Company decreased their target price on shares of General Electric from $105.00 to $102.00 and set an equal weight rating for the company in a research report on Wednesday, January 26th.
-Five investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, General Electric currently has a consensus rating of Buy and a consensus price target of $119.63.
+Several research firms have recently weighed in on GE.
+Wells Fargo & Company decreased their price objective on General Electric from $105.00 to $102.00 and set an equal weight rating for the company in a report on Wednesday, January 26th.
+Sanford C. Bernstein started coverage on shares of General Electric in a research note on Monday, January 10th.
+They set an outperform rating and a $120.00 price target for the company.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of General Electric from $119.00 to $108.00 and set a buy rating on the stock in a research note on Thursday, January 27th.
+Credit Suisse Group decreased their target price on shares of General Electric from $122.00 to $116.00 and set an outperform rating for the company in a research note on Monday, March 7th.
+Finally, The Goldman Sachs Group restated a buy rating and issued a $124.00 price target on shares of General Electric in a research report on Wednesday, January 26th.
+Four equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to MarketBeat.com, General Electric presently has an average rating of Buy and an average target price of $119.60.

-Several large investors have recently modified their holdings of GE.
-First Community Trust NA acquired a new position in General Electric in the 4th quarter valued at approximately $73,000.
-HB Wealth Management LLC acquired a new position in General Electric in the 4th quarter valued at approximately $232,000.
-Jaffetilchin Investment Partners LLC increased its stake in General Electric by 54.3% in the 4th quarter.
-Jaffetilchin Investment Partners LLC now owns 5,779 shares of the conglomerate’s stock valued at $546,000 after buying an additional 2,034 shares during the period.
-Crestwood Advisors Group LLC increased its stake in General Electric by 9.1% in the 4th quarter.
-Crestwood Advisors Group LLC now owns 7,193 shares of the conglomerate’s stock valued at $680,000 after buying an additional 601 shares during the period.
-Finally, Kingsview Wealth Management LLC increased its stake in General Electric by 2.9% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 9,974 shares of the conglomerate’s stock valued at $942,000 after buying an additional 279 shares during the period.
-Institutional investors and hedge funds own 70.28% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Morgan Stanley boosted its stake in shares of General Electric by 5.7% during the second quarter.
+Morgan Stanley now owns 41,344,433 shares of the conglomerate’s stock valued at $556,497,000 after acquiring an additional 2,238,808 shares during the last quarter.
+Glenmede Trust Co.
+NA raised its stake in General Electric by 1.0% in the 4th quarter.
+Glenmede Trust Co.
+NA now owns 107,975 shares of the conglomerate’s stock valued at $10,199,000 after purchasing an additional 1,060 shares during the last quarter.
+NewEdge Advisors LLC lifted its holdings in General Electric by 159.3% in the 4th quarter.
+NewEdge Advisors LLC now owns 19,309 shares of the conglomerate’s stock valued at $1,824,000 after purchasing an additional 11,862 shares in the last quarter.
+Vident Investment Advisory LLC boosted its stake in shares of General Electric by 282.1% during the 4th quarter.
+Vident Investment Advisory LLC now owns 15,891 shares of the conglomerate’s stock worth $1,500,000 after purchasing an additional 11,732 shares during the last quarter.
+Finally, Flagship Harbor Advisors LLC purchased a new stake in shares of General Electric during the fourth quarter worth about $1,008,000.
+70.28% of the stock is owned by institutional investors and hedge funds.

 About General Electric (Get Rating)

-General Electric Co engages in the provision of technology and financial services.
-It operates through the following segments: Power, Renewable Energy, Aviation, Healthcare, and Capital.
-The Power segment offers technologies, solutions, and services related to energy production, which includes gas and steam turbines, generators, and power generation services.
+General Electric Company operates as a high-tech industrial company in Europe, China, Asia, the Americas, the Middle East, and Africa.
+It operates through four segments: Power, Renewable Energy, Aviation, and Healthcare segments.
+The Power segment offers gas and steam turbines, full balance of plant, upgrade, and service solutions, as well as data-leveraging software for power generation, industrial, government, and other customers.

 - Get a free copy of the StockNews.com research report on General Electric (GE)